 Phases of Review

 For-cause investigations conducted under this policy have several phases including receipt, review and assessment, conclusion/action and reporting.
 Some investigations may require the convening of an investigative panel or involve a referral to an outside organization for external investigation.
-These phases are outlined in related procedures.
+These phases are outlined in related procedures listed below.

 Conditions Governing Investigations and Outcomes